RRoggia/git-workflow/README.md

 Having a **well stablished workflow** for sharing data between repositories **reduces the problems and complexity** usually found in DVCS.

 # Git Workflows
 Because git is a very flexible tool it enables several types of workflows.
-The most common are: centralized, Feature Branch and the Gitflow.
+The most common are: centralized, forking, feature branch and the gitflow.
 Before we deep dive in each of these workflows lets just recap some of the git basic concepts.

 ## Git Basics
 * Git repository: a project directory that is under version control.
 The `.git` folder contains all the files required to manage the version of your source code.
 You can create a repository by running `git init` or you can clone an existing repository by running `git clone`.